 A growing number of patients recovering from surgery or a major illness are referred by their doctors to skilled nursing facilities.
-These facilities provide an important, less expensive alternative to hospitalization.
+These nursing facilities provide an important, less expensive alternative to hospitalization.

-Medicare Part A may cover some of your costs of staying in a skilled nursing facility (SNF), but strictly limits how much it will pay.
+Medicare Part A may cover some of your costs of staying in a skilled nursing facility (SNF), but it strictly limits how much it will pay.

 Skilled nursing facilities are sometimes called post-acute rehabilitation centers, but the rules for a stay in an acute care rehabilitation center, or inpatient rehab facility (IRF), are different.
 For more information, see our article on Medicare coverage of inpatient rehab facility stays.

 You must meet several requirements before Medicare will pay for any skilled nursing facility care:

 Medicare used to require that your condition be expected to improve in order for skilled nursing care to be covered, but now Medicare will pay for skilled nursing care if it's needed to maintain your condition or to slow the deterioration of your condition.